mikeharding/kafka-snowflake/README.md

 Spin up a single node of Confluent Community components using Terraform.

+### What is provided

+A Terraform script to provision and configure an EC2 instance in AWS

-A bash shell script is provided to configure the following components:
+A bash shell script to install and configure the following components:

 - Centos7 node for Confluent
 - Deploy the Snowflake Connector for Apache Kafka